 Potentially Significant Unless Mitigation Incorporated.
 The Project site is vacant, containing vegetation primarily comprised of weeds and a few trees.
 Further, the Project area has been disturbed by previous grading associated with the development of a mobile home park (Dudek 2024).
 According to the record search completed for the Project, results indicated there is no presence of archaeological resources within the Project site.
-Historic aerial photographs of the project site and surrounding areas were available from 1948 to 2020.
-The historical aerials from 1948 show that a structure was located within the project site which was surrounded by agricultural fields.
-It is unclear whether this structure was a house or an agricultural structure such as a barn.
-From 1959 to 1967, the structure remains but the area immediately surrounding the structure appears to be covered in rock or rubble.
-The agricultural field east of the structure was leveled and used for car storage.
-The 1980 aerial photograph shows that the structure was removed, and the project site and western agricultural field was developed into a mobile home park.
-The mobile home park remained until 2014, when the park was cleared leaving the empty lot that remains today.
-The review of historic aerials shows a history of repeated ground disturbance throughout the project site.
-The entire project site was graded for the development of the mobile home park.
-Due to this extensive ground disturbance, the Cultural Resources Inventory indicates that it is unlikely that any intact archaeological deposits may remain with the project site.
+Historic aerials from 1948 show that the Project site was used for agriculture purposes.
+Between 1959 through 1967, aerial photographs show that the agricultural land was leveled and used for car storage.
+The 1980 aerial photograph shows that the western parcel of the Project site was developed into a mobile home park.
+The mobile home park remained on the western parcel until after 2014.
+On the 2016 aerial photograph, the mobile home park has been removed due to the SR-91 Widening Project and construction equipment is observed within the western parcel.
+The 2018 to 2020 aerial photographs show a vacant lot which reflects current conditions.

 As such, the potential to encounter archaeological resources was determined to be low.
-However, after receiving a comment letter from the Rincon Band of Luiseňo Indians and consulting with the Soboba Band of Luiseňo Indians, during the AB 52 Tribal Consultation period, Mitigation Measures CUL-1 and CUL-2 have been incorporated into this MND which require initial ground-disturbing archaeological monitoring, and cultural sensitivity training for construction personnel in the case that inadvertent discoveries of cultural resources be unearthed during project construction.
+However, after receiving a comment letter from the Rincon Band of Luiseňo Indians and consulting with the Soboba Band of Luiseňo Indians, during the AB 52 Tribal Consultation period, Mitigation Measures CUL-1 and CUL-2 have been incorporated into this MND which require initial ground-disturbing archaeological monitoring, and cultural sensitivity training for construction personnel in the event that inadvertent discoveries of cultural resources be unearthed during project construction.
 Mitigation Measures CUL-1 and CUL-2 would thus reduce potential impacts to undiscovered archaeological resources to a less than significant level.